ddterm/gnome-shell-extension-ddterm/docs/pref.md

 * [`gtk4.js`] - launch Gtk 4 version of the dialog.

-However, you'll have to run `make` before invoking these scripts - to generate the required `*.ui` files.
+However, you'll have to run `ninja` before invoking these scripts - to generate the required `*.ui` files.

 [`ddterm/pref`]: /ddterm/pref